Skip to main content

 Verify signatures

-Webhook requests include an HMAC signature header (for example, X-Krebit-Signature).
+Webhook requests include an HMAC signature header (X-Signature) and the client identifier in X-Client-Id.
 The secret returned during creation is used to compute this hash.

 import crypto from 'node:crypto';